Is It True That "Movement Is Medicine"?

 What research is telling us about the power of exercise to promote health.

-This motto summarized in three words a theme in numerous research studies that I read about every day.
+This motto summarizes in three words a theme in numerous research studies.
 Movement—everything from fidgeting to low-impact aerobics to interval training—can prevent some diseases, ease the symptoms of others, and even reverse some chronic conditions.

 “Movement is Medicine": The Evidence